kakush30/nasa-meteorite-analysis/README.md

 Example of MongoDB driven Analysis:https://github.com/kakush30/Project-3-Data-Wrangling-with-MongoDB

-2) If the dataset is too much large, like in Giga byte or Terra byte, then using Hadoop with Pig would be helpful.
+2) If the dataset is too much large, like in Giga byte or Tera byte, then using Hadoop with Pig would be helpful.

 Example :- Query for finding heaviest meteorite.